Samsung/tizen-docs/docs/application/vstools/tools/dotnet-cli-ext.md

     ```

 ## Issuing a Tizen Certificate
 The `certificate` command generates a Tizen certificate for your application.
-If you want to upload your application to Tizen Store or install the application on a Tizen device, you must generate a Tizen certificate.
+If you want to upload your application to the official site for Tizen applications or install the application on a Tizen device, you must generate a Tizen certificate.

 **Syntax:**
 ```